fredgibbs/fredgibbs.github.io/courses/food-diet-health/schedule.md

 ### 30: David H. Freedman, [How Junk Food Can End Obesity](http://www.theatlantic.com/magazine/archive/2013/07/how-junk-food-can-end-obesity/309396/?single_page=true), *The Atlantic*, July 2013.

 ### 2: David Berreby, [The Obesity Era](https://aeon.co/essays/blaming-individuals-for-obesity-may-be-altogether-wrong), *Aeon*, June 2013.
+Reading Guide: **This might be the most important reading we do this semester**.
+Why?!?
+As usual, be prepared to discuss: What’s the evidence like?
+How compelling is the writing and the argument?
+Why is it so difficult to let go of obesity (or health in general) as personal choice or responsibility?
+How is "science" going to help with this?

 ## Conclusions